reframejs/reframe/readme.md

    (In other words, apps where all pages are configured to be DOM-static.)
    <br/>
    Since the page is not hydrated, React is not loaded in the browser.
-   And no (or almost no) JavaScript is loaded in the browser.
+   No (or almost no) JavaScript is loaded in the browser.
  - Hybrid apps.
    <br/>
    An app can have pages of different kinds: